CKhly/trino-hive-postgres-minio/README.md

 This is a personal exercise for me to understand Trino and its architecture, especially with Hive Metastore/ Postgres/ Minio.
 The idea of the exercise is originated from https://trino.io/blog/2020/10/20/intro-to-hive-connector.html.
-The only difference is that I change the DB of Hive Metastore from MariaDB to PostgresDB and try to implement it with k8s with the help of https://github.com/alexcpn/presto_in_kubernetes.
+The only difference is that I changed the DB of Hive Metastore from MariaDB to PostgresDB and tried to implement it with k8s with the help of https://github.com/alexcpn/presto_in_kubernetes.

 ## Architechure Diagram

 ## Run Locally with Docker-compose
-The implementation With docker-compose is refer to https://github.com/bitsondatadev/trino-getting-started/tree/main/hive/trino-minio with the help of https://github.com/bitsondatadev/hive-metastore/pull/2/commits to build a Hive Metastore image to support PostgresDB.
+The implementation with docker-compose is referred to https://github.com/bitsondatadev/trino-getting-started/tree/main/hive/trino-minio with the help of https://github.com/bitsondatadev/hive-metastore/pull/2/commits to build a Hive Metastore image to support PostgresDB.